 We like drinking (responsibly), therefore we like pubs.
 Pubs, bars, watering holes, inns, taverns, saloons, alehouses, hostelries, hotel bars… anywhere that we can sip the amber nectar basically.

-We recommend reading this one, if it's safe to do so, in your local (if you are lucky enough to have one) and raise a glass to the best movie pubs.
+We recommend reading this one in your local (if you are lucky enough to have one) and raise a glass to the best movie pubs.

 Best movie pubs